 Taking a later course offers you the obvious benefit of having the material “fresh” in your memory.
 This is best for students who can’t take an earlier course but is able to devote more time to LSAT prep in a short period of time.
 A later course also gives you the opportunity to study on your own before classes begin.
 Although your LSAT courses are designed for students that have no prior experience with the test, studying beforehand can help quite a bit.
 If done right, you’ll pick up the material faster.
 Your homework won’t take as long because you’ll be familiar with at least some of the conceptual material it covers.
 You’ll feel more confident in class and likely start taking practice tests earlier than your classmates.
 This gives you more time to figure out where your weaknesses lie.
 Plus, you can’t predict how quickly your score will improve.
 The earlier you start preparing, the better you’ll feel in the end.

-If you decide to take a later course and wish to study on your own first, it is absolutely imperative to avoid learning poor techniques or inefficient approaches, which you will most likely need to unlearn once classes begin.
+If you do decide to take a later course and self-study first, beware.
+It’s absolutely imperative to avoid learning poor techniques or inefficient approaches.
+If you pick up bad habits, you will need to unlearn them once classes begin.
 Needless to say, this can do more harm than good.
-It’s an avoidable mistake provided you stay within the PowerScore's LSAT “ecosystem”: The Logic Games Bible, The Logical Reasoning Bible, The Reading Comprehension Bible, as well as the corresponding workbooks.
-These materials present the same approach to the test and its various sections as your course books, so there will be no conflict between what you learn on your own and what you will learn in class.
-In fact, the Bibles provide an in-depth look at our methodology, and are particularly helpful as a starting point.
+It’s an avoidable mistake so long as you stay within the PowerScore LSAT “ecosystem,” aka the LSAT Bibles and corresponding workbooks.
+These materials present the same approach to the test and its various sections as your course.
+So, by the time classes start, there will be no conflict between what you learn on your own and what you’ll learn in class.
+In fact, the Bibles provide an in-depth look at our methodology and are particularly helpful as a starting point.